 Your knees are one of the hardest working parts of your body, constantly absorbing shock and taking on the weight of your body as you move throughout your day.
 This also makes them vulnerable to injury, age-related degeneration, and the simple wear and tear that develops over time.
 Because we rely so heavily on our knees, living with chronic knee pain and loss of mobility can become extremely inhibiting, taking you out of the activities you love and even hindering your ability to perform daily tasks.

 If you’re living with knee pain or a loss of knee mobility, the orthobiologic solutions offered by Dr. Trevor Turner may be able to help.
-Using state-of-the-art technology and a committed minimally-invasive approach, Dr. Turner has been able to reduce his patients’ need for orthopedic knee surgery by 50% using regenerative techniques such as stem cell injections and platelet rich plasma injections.
+Using state-of-the-art technology and a committed minimally-invasive approach, Dr. Turner has been able to reduce his patients’ need for orthopedic knee surgery by 50% using regenerative techniques such as platelet rich plasma injections.
 Should you ultimately require surgery for long-term relief, Dr. Turner has the experience and partnership with Georgia Bone & Joint to incorporate regenerative medicine into your treatment plan for a quicker, less painful, and more effective recovery.

 No one should have to stop doing what they love due to chronic knee pain.
 If you’re curious about the orthobiologics offered by one of the best orthopedic knee specialists in Peachtree City, keep reading to learn more, and don’t hesitate to reach out to Dr. Turner with any further questions.
 If you’re ready to try regenerative medicine and find relief with the least invasive treatment possible, don’t hesitate -- reach out to us and schedule your first consultation appointment today.